Registered Nurse who discovered infanticide in her hospital

 When hospital leaders said that they would not stop, Jill went public and has become a national figure in the effort to protect both born and pre-born infants.

-Jill has been quoted in the national media on television, on radio, in print, and by local and national legislators.
+Jill has been quoted in the national and international media on television, radio, and in print.
 There are hundreds of examples, but some include:

-Jill’s written testimony has been read several times in key U.S. Congressional debates on the Partial Birth Abortion Ban and Born Alive Infants Protection Act.
+Jill has testified 14 times before Congressional committees and state legislatures.
+Jill’s testimony was read on multiple occasions during key U.S. Congressional debates on the Partial Birth Abortion Ban and Born Alive Infants Protection Act.

-On August 5, 2002, President George W. Bush invited Jill to his signing of the Born Alive Infants Protection Act, which protects live aborted children from infanticide.
-Jill was honored to be publicly thanked for her help with the bill by the President during his speech.
+On August 5, 2002, President George W. Bush invited Jill to his signing of the Born Alive Infants Protection Act, which will protect live aborted children from infanticide.
+The president publicly thanked Jill for her help during his speech.

 In January 2003, World magazine named Jill as one of the 30 most prominent pro-life leaders in the movement over the past 30 years.